ChainChatBot/ChainChatBot/ROADMAP.md

 - **Governance and Future Vision**: Introduce discussions on decentralized governance for ChainChat’s features and publish a 6-month roadmap for transparency.
 ---

-# Roadmap I Project Milestones
+# **Roadmap I Project Milestones**
-- ** App Built: Complete the main application with all core features available on IOS & Android.
+- **App Built**: Complete the main application with all core features available on IOS & Android.
-- ** ChainIntel Bot: Develop a X reply bot to interact with users and accounts to fact-check & provide truthful information to the platform and provide breaking news directly to the follower base and X.
+- **ChainIntel AI Agent**: Develop a X reply bot to interact with users and accounts to fact-check & provide truthful information to the platform and provide breaking news directly to the follower base and X.
-- ** Affiliate Partnerships: Establish affiliate links with exchanges to fund the platform and generate revenue.
+- **Affiliate Partnerships**: Establish affiliate links with exchanges to fund the platform and generate revenue.
 ---

 # Interactive Roadmap 🌐